-This course will largely be lecture based, but class time will also consist of discussions, demonstrations, and activities.
+This course will be lecture and discussion based, but class time will also consist of demonstrations and activities.
 Students are responsible for all material covered in lectures and in the textbook.
 Classes will include some (but not all) aspects of the textbook, as well as some additional material that does not appear in the textbook.

 Content on midterms and the final exam will be largely drawn from the lectures and class activities.
 In addition, textbook readings have been assigned.
 Questions on tests will also be drawn from the textbook readings.
-In addition, students will be asked to participate in various learning and research activities for course credit.
+In addition, students will be required to complete written assignments pertaining to applied areas of developmental psychology.